What is GDPR?

 These elements are also only relevant for prospects located in the EU, so no need to worry about any of these regulations if you’re emailing anyone outside the GDPR’s jurisdiction.

-How is Apollo preparing for GDPR?
+How does Apollo adhere to GDPR?

 Much of maintaining GDPR compliance as a vendor involves how we secure our data.
-In order to maintain a high bar of security we have already completed the following:
+In order to maintain a high bar of security we have completed the following:

 - Apollo has implemented advanced data controls, which include the encryption of all user data, designed to protect our customers’ data from leak and malicious intent.
 Our team regularly tests our product to fix any potential problems and maintains the industry’s highest standards in information security.

 - Apollo has built and follows data incident response processes.
 These processes are tested each year for continued effectiveness.